Beet Sugar Process Schools50th Beet End and 50th Sugar End Schools

 Students are enrolled on the proposal of regular or associate member companies of the Beet Sugar Development Foundation.
 The BSDF Board of Directors approved attendance of non-member company students on the following basis: Each student must be sponsored by a member company; in addition to the normal tuition, a surcharge of $750 per student per session will be assessed.
 Space will be allocated to member company students first.

-Prospective students will complete enrollment forms supplied by the Foundation (see attached) and these must be submitted to the BSDF office prior to April 23, 2021.
+Enrollment information needs submitted prior to April 22, 2022.
 Late enrollment is unfair to the student, because without sufficient time for advance preparation, the student is at a disadvantage.
 No new students or enrollment changes after these dates:

-Beet End school – May 14, 2021 / / Sugar End School – June 11, 2021.
-This will give time for students to prepare to be in Denver for 2 full weeks.
+Beet End school – May 13, 2022 / / Sugar End School – June 10, 2022.
+This will give time for students to prepare to be in Denver for two full weeks.

 Situations can arise just before classes begin wherein a student has an emergency at home or a physical problem which makes his or her attendance impossible.
 The Institution would much appreciate if the sponsor has someone ‘in the wings’ that could quickly come to Denver to fill that valuable slot.